jenansaadatmand/Cheat-Sheets/Git_and_GitHub/README.md

-In this repository, you will find a useful curated collection of Git Version Control System (VCS) cheat sheets from various online sources.
+In this repository, you will find a useful curated collection of Git Version Control System (VCS) and GitHub Source Version Management cloud platform cheat sheets from various online sources.
 I hope it will help you.